K1nd4SUS/K1nd4SUS.github.io/src/pages/blog/posts/blog-k1nd4-cluster.md

 | `kps` | `prometheus-community/kube-prometheus-stack` | Prometheus, Grafana, Alertmanager, **node-exporter** (DaemonSet), kube-state-metrics, the Prometheus **Operator** + CRDs, and a pile of prebuilt dashboards and alert rules |
 | `blackbox` | `prometheus-community/prometheus-blackbox-exporter` | HTTP/TCP/ICMP probing of the hosted websites |

 The key mental model: with the Prometheus **Operator** you never edit `prometheus.yml`.
-You create Kubernetes objects — `ServiceMonitor`, `Probe`, `PrometheusRule` — and the Operator generates the config.
+You create Kubernetes objects: `ServiceMonitor`, `Probe`, `PrometheusRule` and the Operator generates the config.
 Old tutorials that edit scrape configs by hand are the deprecated path.

 ### The values that matter